Gen AI Hacks That Will Cut Development Time in Half: How to Guide

 Icons and descriptions for JSFiddle, Create React App, and Refine.dev.

-Your toolkit may look different depending on your project needs, but the principle remains the same: choose tools that complement your skills, fit your project requirements, and most importantly, speed up your MVP development process.
+Your toolkit may look different depending on technical expertise and your project needs, but the principle remains the same: choose tools that complement your skills, fit your project requirements, and most importantly, speed up your MVP development process.

 Step 4: Craft Your Prompts